aiyer16/recipe-app-backend/README.md

 # recipe-app-api
-REST API for a simple Recipe application created using Django REST framework.
-Uses Postgres databases as backend.
+REST API for a simple Recipe application created using Django REST framework and Postgres database.
 Clone this repository to use as template to fulfill all your REST API needs.

 ## Getting Started